ughimire/frontend-post-submission/README.md

 It can customizable from backend which field should show on interface and reorder those form field.

 After installing this plugin, it gives you a shortcode and you can use this shortcode on your page, post and text widget.

+All posts will save into default wordpress category with pending status,

+Author name will be visible only if you check custom field from screen option of wordpress backend.

+Configuration link for backend /wp-admin/admin.php?page=frontend-post-submission

+And user have to choice which field is visible for frontend and label customization.